-The Computational Biology and Bioinformatics Initiative (CBBI) provides computational infrastructure, bioinformatics expertise, and interdisciplinary research to manage, distribute complex data sets, develop and perform bioinformatics tasks, and statistical analyses in the area of genomics and systems biology.
+The Computational Biology and Bioinformatics Initiative (CBBI) provides computational infrastructure, bioinformatics expertise, and interdisciplinary research to manage, distribute complex data sets, and develop and perform bioinformatics tasks and statistical analysis areas of genomics and systems biology.
 The CBBI aims to establish Greehey CCRI, as well as UT Health San Antonio, and its researchers as competitive leaders in the application of new biomedical technologies and computational methods to a variety of biomedical studies.
 With access to faculty members from the Department of Epidemiology and Biostatistics (DEB), The CBBI also provides a wide range of biostatistical assistance.
 The support includes, but is not limited to:

 - Data analysis and microarray data quality control for microarray-based, genome-wide profiling experiment;

 - Common genomic sequence-based bioinformatics tasks, such as sequence-alignment and genomic level annotation;

 - Assistance to investigators with study planning, genomic-based experiment design, sample size, and power analyses;